This is the multi-page printable view of this section. Click here to print.

 NTT will take actions to isolate compromised/malicious host Endpoints following Security Analyst incident validation.
 Remote isolation actions are performed using the isolation capabilities of the Client’s Endpoint Detection and Response (EDR) technology.

-4.9 Samurai MDR Application
+4.9 Samurai MDR portal

-Managed Detection and Response Clients have access to the Samurai MDR application, including self service features such as telemetry integration and collector configuration.
+Managed Detection and Response Clients have access to the Samurai MDR portal, including self service features such as telemetry integration and collector configuration.
 Details of the functionality can be found in Samurai online documentation.

-• interact with us online by logging incidents and requests;
+- interact with us online by logging incidents and requests;

-• view security incident reports;
+- view security incident reports;

-• track, view and submit comments within incident and request tickets; and
+- track, view and submit comments within incident and request tickets; and

-• browse / search our knowledge base which contains online documentation for the Samurai MDR service and application.
+- browse / search our knowledge base which contains online documentation for the Samurai MDR service and application.

 Additional information regarding support can be found in our Support Policy.